HeadphoneCairn/Roudi/README.md

 - Screen brightness: Self explanatory.

-## MONITOR page
+# MONITOR page

-## MONITOR SETTINGS page
+# MONITOR SETTINGS page

 # Concepts and Notes

 - All changes you make are saved automatically.
+Most of the time, this is really great.
+Sometimes it is annoying, but this design choice was made to keep things easy and clear.
 - The MIDI configuration active on the level on page remains active in the level two page.
 So, e.g. if you are on a MULTI and you switch to the MONITOR, you'll see the output of the MULTI routing.
 - There are two conventions for numbering notes in MIDI:
   1. MIDI note 60 = C3